Canberra’s Significant Trees

 As of 2019 the Tree Protection Act 2005 is currently under review to bring it more in line with the ACT Governments new Climate Change Strategy 2019-2025.
 The new Infrastructure Plan 2019 aims to provide better strategic direction to help Canberra’s expanding and densifying metropolitan areas become better adapted to Climate Change impacts.

 The benefits of urban forests are being increasingly acknowledged within law and policy for the role they play in maintaining ecosystem services in urban areas and reducing the urban heat island effect.
-The Infrastructure Plan 2019 aims to ensure that future planning in the National Capital ‘’values, incorporates and protects natural assets’’ through the adoption of a number of living infrastructure targets to be reached by 2045.
-With the plan calling for ‘’30% tree canopy cover (or equivalent) and 30% permeable surfaces in Canberra’ urban footprint’’ by 2045 there is significant impetus to review and amend the Tree Protection Act 2005 to bring it in line with the targets set in the Infrastructure Plan 2019.
+The Infrastructure Plan 2019 calls for ‘’30% tree canopy cover (or equivalent) and 30% permeable surfaces in Canberra’ urban footprint’’ by 2045.
+There is significant impetus to review and amend the Tree Protection Act 2005 to bring it in line with the targets set in the Infrastructure Plan 2019.

 Booker, Stephanie.
 2020.
 “Australian Capital Territory: Emerging laws for tree protection in the Australian Capital Territory.”
 Local Government Law Journal 23 (2): 84-86.